milindkulgod/academic-site/content/authors/admin/_index.md

 contact = "+1 (469)-487-3183"
 # List qualifications (such as academic degrees)
 [[education.courses]]
-  course = "Masters of Science in Computer Science and Engineering(Current)" institution = "The University of Texas at Arlington" year = 2019
+  course = "Masters of Science in Computer Science and Engineering" institution = "The University of Texas at Arlington" year = 2019-2021

 [[education.courses]]
-  course = "Bachelor of Engineering in Information Science and Engineering" institution = "Nitte Meenakshi Institute of Technology" year = 2015
+  course = "Bachelor of Engineering in Information Science and Engineering" institution = "Nitte Meenakshi Institute of Technology" year = 2015-2019

 # Social/Academic Networking
 #